torproject/torspec/proposals/316-flashflow.md

 otherwise), at which point the whitelist is cleared.

-Upon receiving a MEAS_PARAMS_OK from the target, the coordinator will instruct the measurers to open their TCP connections with the target.
+Upon receiving a MEAS_PARAMS_OK from the target, the coordinator will instruct the measurers to open their circuits (one circuit per connection) with the target.
 If the coordinator or any measurer receives a MEAS_ERR, it reports the error to the coordinator and considers the measurement a failure.
-It is also a failure if any measurer is unable to open at least half of its TCP connections with the target.
+It is also a failure if any measurer is unable to open at least half of its circuits with the target.

 The payload of MEAS_PARAMS cells [XXX more may need to be added]: